bimarsha7/Data-analysis/README.md

 ## Data Analysis Project
-> These five different analytical projects completed as a part of data analyst nanodegree course offered by udacity.
+> These are five different data analytical projects .